djwisdom/C-From-the-Ground-Up---A-Project-Based-Approach/README.md

 ## ⭐ Show Your Support

-If this journey helps you become a better developer, please **give this repository a star!** It helps the project reach more aspiring programmers and encourages us to keep creating great, free content.
+If this approach helps you become a better developer, please **give this repository a star!** It helps the project reach more aspiring programmers and encourages us to keep creating great, free content.

 ## 🤝 Connect & Contribute

 This project is for the community.
 Have an idea for a new feature, a better way to explain a concept, or find a bug?
-Feel free to [open an issue](https://github.com/dunamismax/C-From-The-Ground-Up-A-Project-Based-Journey/issues) or submit a pull request!
+Feel free to [open an issue](https://github.com/dunamismax/C-From-The-Ground-Up-A-Project-Based-Approach/issues) or submit a pull request!

 Connect with the author, **dunamismax**, on: